phucnguyen81/system-design-primer/README.md

 ## Development

 - Install docker and docker-compose
-- Run `./dev up` to run the service
+- Run `./run up` to run the service
-- Run `./dev serve` to start the jekyll server
+- Run `./run serve` to start the Jekyll server
 - Go to `localhost:4000` to see the generated site
-- Run `./dev attach` to attach to the service container (or use VS Code's Remote Container)
+- Run `./dev attach` to attach to the service container (or attach with VS Code's Dev Container)

 ## Deploy to GitHub Pages

-- Run `./dev up` to run the service
+- Run `./run up` to run the service
-- Run `./dev build` to build the site into `docs/` folder
+- Run `./run build-site` to build the site into `docs/` folder
-- Commit the `docs/` folder and push to GitHub
+- Push the `docs/` folder to GitHub

 ## Customize the site's theme